magitz/conda_Jupyter_kernels/README.md

 Check out the [UFRC Help page on conda](https://help.rc.ufl.edu/doc/Conda)

-The rest of this tutorial will walk through setting up an environment and then a kenrel to use that environment in Jupyter.
+The rest of this tutorial will walk through setting up an environment and then a Jupyter kernel to use that environment in Jupyter Notebooks.

 ### A caveat

-`conda` and `mamba` pull packages from repositories where people post pre-packaged python packages.
-While there are several available repositories, like the main `conda-forge`, not every Python package is available via `conda`.
-You may still need to use `pip` to install some things...as noted later, `conda` still helps manage the environment by installing packages within the environment rather than everything in a single folder.
+`conda` and `mamba` pull packages from channels, or repositories, where a set of pre-packaged python packages are made available.
+While there are several available channels, like the main `conda-forge`, not every Python package is available via a `conda` channel.
+You may still need to use `pip` to install some things...as noted later, `conda` still helps manage the environment by installing packages *within the active environment* rather than everything in a single folder.

 ## 1. Edit your `~/.condarc` file

+`conda`'s behavior is controlled by a file in your home directory called `.condarc`.
+The dot at the start of the name means that the file is hidden.
+If you have not run `conda` before, you won't have this file.
+Whether the file exists or not, the steps here will help you modify the file to work best on HiPerGator.

 `conda` environments contain all of the packages installed within the environment as well as a Python version.
-They can quickly grow in size and, especially if you have many environments, fill the 40GB of space provided in your home directory.
+They can quickly grow in size and, especially if you have many environments, fill the 40GB of space provided in your home directory (the environment we will create in this training is 5.3GB in size).
 As such, it is important to change the default and move the storage location from your home directory to your folder in `/blue/`.

 To do so, edit or create your `~/.condarc` to use `/blue/group/user/conda/`, replacing `group` with your group name, and `user` with your username. **Note:** This file is in your home directory (`~/`) and hidden (starts with a dot).

-One way to do this is to type: `nano ~/.condarc`
+One way to do this is to type:

+`nano ~/.condarc`

 If the file is empty, paste in the text below, editing the `env_dirs:` and `pkg_dirs` as below.
 If the file has contents, update those lines.

  > Your `~/.condarc` should look something like this when you are done editing (again, replacing `group` and `user` in the paths with your group and username):